Key Takeaways

 - Keep weekend wake times within 1 hour of weekday times

-- Avoid caffeine after 3 PM
+- Cut caffeine after 3 PM (yes, energy drinks count)

 For Young & Middle Adults